thumbliner/thumbliner/loop.md

 ---

+> “What we have done wasn’t all that hard to do, and it’s not all that hard to explain.
+All that said and done, I think a lot of people just don’t get it.”<br>
+> — Charlie Munger

+---

 <iframe allow="encrypted-media *; fullscreen *; clipboard-write"
         title="Music player: What a Wonderful World - Single by Reuben And The Dark" frameborder="0"